Multifidelity-Augmented Gaussian Process Inputs for Surrogate Modeling from Scarce Data

 Because of the plentiful low-fidelity training data, instead of using \glspl{gp} as surrogate models for the low-fidelity data, we used K-Nearest Neighbors (KNN) models, an efficient regression algorithm for large sets of training data and low-dimensional inputs.
 Training off-the-shelf KNN surrogate models for all four low-fidelity models took fewer than 5 seconds and just three lines of single-threaded code.
 In contrast, because the Kennedy O'Hagan and NARGP autoregressive models rely on GP modeling at every fidelity level, these frameworks were prohibitively expensive to implement due to the number of training data points available for the 177$\mu$m and 250$\mu$m simulations (58,179 and 29,211, respectively).
-To enable comparison with these frameworks, we therefore used KNN approximations in place of trained low-fidelity \glspl{gp} for both the Kennedy O'Hagan and NARGP approaches as well as in our proposed approach.
+To enable comparison with these frameworks, we used KNN approximations in place of trained low-fidelity \glspl{gp} for both the Kennedy O'Hagan and NARGP approaches as well as in our proposed approach.
 While this is not a 1:1 comparison, it underscores the need for efficient low-fidelity surrogate models in the presence of large volumes of training data.
+For the high-fidelity GPs, we used standard scaling of the inputs and low-fidelity model evaluations such that each entry of $\phi_1(\bx)$ had zero mean and unit variance.
 Performance metrics for each of the methods tested are displayed in \Cref{tab:velocimetry-results}.
 A comparison of the KNN approximations of the low-fidelity models, the predictions of the proposed method compared to high-fidelity, and the predictions of single-fidelity GP regression/kriging compared to high-fidelity are shown in \Cref{fig:comparison-plot}.